sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-26_some-musings-on-the-aushanasa-adbhutani-and-its-deities.md

 +++
-title = "Some musings on the aushanasa adbhutAnI and itsxa0deities"
+title = "Some musings on the aushanasa adbhutAnI and its deities"

 +++
 The work on omens attributed to ushanA kAvya the bhArgava (narrated by